Bruin-Racing-Baja/MOAT/ERROR_CODES.md

     0002 - Homing timeout

 Control Function
+    NOTE: Because of the way this is, some values may be nonsensical as they are not set or ever initialized These values will be marked by an X below
     0003 - Control function timing not correct
+        <0XXXX00>
-    0004 - Motor spinning too low, already shifted out 0005 - Motor spinning too low, shifting out
+    0004 - Motor spinning too low, already shifted out
+        <000XXX00>
+    0005 - Motor spinning too low, shifting out
+        <000XXX00>
     0006 - Error set to 0 as shifted all the way out ** 0007 - Error set to 0 as shifted all the way in